How to Apply

 - Six semester hours each of chemistry and biology, along with 12 semester hours of chemistry, biology or medical laboratory technology (in any combination)

-The application process is electronic, with the Summer Lab Science Program job posting available from mid-December until mid-February each year.
+The application process is electronic, with the Summer Lab Science Program job posting available from Jan.
+1 until the end of February each year.

 To locate the job posting, visit the Internships and Summer Opportunities Web page during that time frame.
 If this internship is not available, you may click "Email jobs to me."
 You will then be notified via email when future internship positions become available.

-You are responsible for ensuring that all applications materials are complete at the time of submission.
-The selection committee will not review incomplete applications.
+You are responsible for ensuring that all application materials are complete at the time of submission.
+The selection committee does not review incomplete applications.

-When applying online to the program, you'll also need:
+When applying online to the program, you will need:

 - Your official or unofficial transcript from your registrar's office.
-You must attach an electronic copy of your transcript, along with a resume and cover letter, when you apply.
+You must attach an electronic copy of your transcript.

-- Two reference letters from your college professors.
+- Two reference letters from your college professors or other relevant work-related reference.
 Specific instructions on how to submit the reference letters are provided in the job posting.
-The letters should address the student's major strengths, areas for improvement, overall evaluation as compared to other lab students, organizational skills, laboratory skills, integrity, attendance, communication skills, flexibility and attitude toward learning new skills.
+The letters should address the applicant's major strengths, areas for improvement, overall evaluation as compared with other lab students, organizational skills, laboratory skills, integrity, attendance, communication skills, flexibility and attitude toward learning new skills.

 Human Resources — Summer Lab Science Program